enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 2 - From Neuronal to Hemodynamic Activity.md

 3. **Explain the 3 models of hemodynamic activity.
 Which model is the most likely?**
 4. What happens when you decrease the TR?
+	Makes it faster.
+The H20 or Fat getsm more energy and can flip back
 ![[Pasted image 20220704122623.png]]

 What makes a neuron use energy?